-Make your own wreath and save some holiday cash.
+Make your own Christmas wreaths and save some holiday cash.

 1. Snowball wreath.
 This festive wreath from Two Junk Chix (above) was made from items found at the Dollar Store and craft stores.
 “We wrapped all of our styrofoam balls in yarn and we did a few in jute, we wrapped our wreath form in burlap.”
 The balls were glued to the wreath form and snowflake decorations from Pottery Barn were also glued on.